 At trial, the landlord or property owner must prove: 1) ownership or some other right to be granted possession of the property; 2) that the occupant breached his or her lease or for some other reason does not have the right to occupy the property; 3) that proper notice to vacate was provided and the occupant failed to vacate in the time specified; and 4) if required, that proper notice to cure was provided and the occupant failed to cure in the time specified.
 If the tenant or occupant does not file a written answer or appear for trial, a proper military status affidavit must be on file for the owner to secure a judgment.

 If a judgment is entered awarding possession of the property to the landlord or property owner, the tenant will then have 5 days, or longer, if the 5th day falls on a weekend, holiday, or day the court closes before 5 PM, to move out or appeal.
-If the tenant fails to move out or appeal, the landlord will have to go back to the Justice of the Peace to secure a writ of possession, an order directing a constable or deputy constable to remove the occupant from the premises.
+If they fail to move out or appeal, the landlord will have to go back to the Justice of the Peace to secure a writ of possession, an order directing law enforcement to remove the occupants and their belongings from the premises.